Full-time: 4 years

 - Choose a four-year course featuring a foundation year for a strong start to your University of Derby studies

-- Fulfil your ambition and potential: the foundation year is a smart move if you are planning a career change or if you don’t have the formal qualifications to join our honours degree directly
+- Fulfil your ambition and potential: the foundation year is a smart move if you are planning a career change or are keen to explore a new subject area

 - Explore the roles of biomechanics, physiology and psychology in sport performance

 - Become skilled with the latest technology via our High Performance Resistance Training Facility, VICON 3D motion capture system and breath-by-breath analysis system

 - Gain vital experience by applying for placements or internships: our students have worked with organisations like Derby County FC, Derbyshire County Cricket Club and Burton Albion FC